BradleyCulley/bradleyculley.github.io/_posts/2026-broken-02-03-where-did-the-universe-come-from.md

 <p>
 Interestingly, the criteria for baryogenesis was identified by the famous Solviet physicist and Nobel Peace prize winner Andrei Sakharov.
-The criteria are called the "Sakharov conditions". --TODO add citation
+The criteria are called the "Sakharov conditions". --TODO add citation He apparently had quite a few irons in the fire, so to speak.
 </p>

 This section of the book discusses baryogenesis: